gregdyke/gregdyke.github.io/_posts/2017-03-20-blues-music-styles.md

   <span class="sample" data-title="Four ternary beats" data-pattern="122122122122" data-src="/media/blues-music-styles/4ternarycount.wav"></span>
 </div>

 The ternary beat is often expressed without the &: a1 a2 a3 a4.
 And the subdivisions of a beat are more fluid in their timing than the beats.
-They can be somewhere between binary and ternary, or in some music styles vary in amount within a tune. [^3]
+They can be somewhere between binary and ternary, or in some music styles vary in amount within a tune[^3].

 <div class="loopy">
   <span class="sample" data-title="Four ternary (swung/shuffle) beats" data-pattern="102102102102" data-src="/media/blues-music-styles/4shufflecount.wav"></span>